SmartMeshFoundation/Spectrum/README.md

     $ make geth

-or, to build the full suite of utilities:
+or build a full suite of utilities: make all：

     $ make all

-## Running full node test geth
+## Run full node to test geth

     $ ./build/bin/geth --testnet --synmode full console